dpsa4fl/overview/README.md

 6. The ML server updates its model and can initiate a new training round.

 ## Implementation
-For aggregation of gradient vectors we use [prio-rs](https://github.com/divviup/libprio-rs).
+For aggregation of gradient vectors we use [prio-rs](https://github.com/divviup/libprio-rs) with [fixed-point vectors](https://github.com/dpsa-project/libprio-rs).
 Its mechanism for zero-knowledge proofs on secret-shared data (which is used for verifying that gradient vectors are bounded) is described [here](https://crypto.stanford.edu/prio) and [here](https://eprint.iacr.org/2019/188).
 We plan to use the [flower](https://github.com/adap/flower) framework for federation.